m810459675/Operating-Systems/P2/Readme.md

   </dd><dt><em>void <strong>MyThreadExit</strong>(void)</em>
   </dt><dd>Terminates the invoking thread.  <em><strong>Note:</strong></em>
       all <em>MyThread</em>s are required to invoke this function.
-      Do not allow functions to “fall out” of the start function.
+      Do not allow functions to â€œfall outâ€ of the start function.
 </dd></dl>
 </blockquote>